Skip to main content

 Inference and serving

 A RunInfra resource that maps a chat prompt to one or more models plus configuration (caching, routing, guardrails).
 Deployed pipelines become OpenAI-compatible endpoints.
+Some node types are design placeholders today; see “Design placeholder node” below.

 A running, callable instance of a pipeline on RunInfra Cloud.
 Each deployment has a URL, an API key scope, a replica count, and either Flex or Active mode.